Miguel2604/Spike-Escape-An-Atari-2600-Game-/README.md

 5. Once installed, open the game file in VSCode.
 6. Press `F5` or click on the rocketship icon in the bottom toolbar to launch the game.

-## How to Run the Game Using VSCode

 ## How to Run the Game Using Stella (Atari 2600 Emulator)

 To run the game using Stella emulator for Atari 2600, follow these steps: